Rocket Fuel

 It’s difficult to argue that we encouraged new investment by underwriting investments that have already been made.
 They would have invested anyway.
 They had already invested anyway.

-These were the aggregate results reported to Cabinet in a paper dated December 2018 and publicly released the following year:
+These were the aggregate results reported to Cabinet in a paper dated December 2018 and publicly released the following year: 10

 VIF has been critical in catalysing the capital market.
 Since 2001, it has invested: $125.2 million through VIF, with 11 venture fund managers, into 99 high growth firms.
 The internal rate of return (IRR), up to September 2018, is -3.29 per cent.

-I struggle to see how a negative rate of return can be described as a “catalyst”!
+I struggle to see how a negative rate of return can be described as a “catalyst”.

-So, why did this all fail so spectacularly?
+Why did this all fail so spectacularly?
 Well, that seems to depend on who you ask.

-According to a 2019 Treasury report:
+According to a 2019 Treasury report: 11

-Early returns for VIF were low mostly due to immature market with an insufficient pipeline of opportunities.
+Early returns for VIF were low mostly due to an immature market with an insufficient pipeline of opportunities.

 Other excuses given are: the impact of the Global Financial Crisis around 2008 and the sub-scale size of the initial funds (the average fund size was ~$45 million).